 - a.
 Possible reasons: increased use of caller id, decreased use of landlines, increased use of private numbers, voice mail, privacy managers, hectic nature of personal schedules, decreased willingness to be interviewed - b.
 When a large number of people refuse to participate, then the sample may not have the same characteristics of the population.
 Perhaps the majority of people willing to participate are doing so because they feel strongly about the subject of the survey.

-1.S: Sampling and Data (Solutions) is shared under a not declared license and was authored, remixed, and/or curated by LibreTexts.
+This page titled 1.10: Solutions is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.